ryanone/genki-prototype/docs/OVERVIEW.md

 * `/` - This is the root route and simply shows a link to the root page for the Genki 3rd edition book.
 The current we applications do not have an equivalent route to this.
 * `/genki-3` - This is the root route for the Genki 3rd edition book.
 On this route, there are links to exercises for this book, similar to [this link](https://sethclydesdale.github.io/genki-study-resources/lessons-3rd/).
   * This arrangement can be expanded to support other books.
 For example, `/genki-2` can be used for the Genki 2nd edition book, and `/tobira` can be used for the Tobira book.
 * `/genki-3/lesson/0/exercise/greetings-1` - This is the page for the `Greetings (p.
 32)` exercise.
-This route renders the exercise based on supported render modes (ex.
+This route renders the exercise based on supported exercise types (ex.
 Drag and Drop, Multiple Choice, etc.).
   * There's another exercise implemented, available at `/hiragana-0`

 Generally speaking, the route URLs are actually defined as follows: